Best Hosted PBX Provider Australia (2026): What to Look For

 6. Hardware Compatibility: Open SIP vs Proprietary Lock-In

-Standard SIP-compatible desk phones from brands like Yealink and Grandstream work with any properly configured hosted PBX service.
+Standard SIP-compatible desk phones from brands like Yealink and Grandstream work with any properly configured cloud phone system service.
 Some providers support open SIP and will supply you with a configuration file or auto-provisioning credentials that you can use with any compatible handset.
 Others restrict you to their own branded hardware or a specific approved list, which limits your options and typically means paying a markup on the hardware itself.
 Proprietary handset lock-in is not always disclosed upfront.
 Ask directly: will the service work with a Yealink T31P or Grandstream GXP2160 that you already own or purchase independently?
 If the answer involves a lengthy approval process or a fee for custom configuration, that is a hardware lock-in situation.
 For businesses that already own SIP-compatible handsets from a previous system, open SIP compatibility can save hundreds of dollars on hardware costs.
 For new buyers, the hardware cost difference between a provider-supplied handset and an independently sourced equivalent is worth checking before you commit.

 7. Contract Terms and Exit Conditions

-Hosted PBX contracts in Australia range from month-to-month to 24-month lock-in arrangements.
+cloud phone system contracts in Australia range from month-to-month to 24-month lock-in arrangements.
 Month-to-month is the lowest risk: if the provider's quality degrades or your business needs change, you can leave without penalty.
 Longer contracts sometimes offer a price discount, but weigh that against the exit cost if the relationship does not work out.
 Key things to check in any contract: early termination fees (these can run to the full remaining contract value), auto-renewal clauses (some contracts auto-renew for another full term unless you cancel within a specific window, which can be as short as 30 days before renewal), and what happens to your numbers if you leave.
 Your phone numbers belong to you, not to the provider.
 Under ACMA's number portability rules, you have the right to port your numbers to a new provider.
 A provider who makes outbound porting difficult or slow is using your number as a hostage to prevent churn.
 Australian Consumer Law also provides some protections on unfair contract terms in standard form contracts, including automatic renewal clauses.
 If in doubt about your rights, the Telecommunications Industry Ombudsman (TIO) handles disputes between consumers and telecommunications providers.

 8. Pricing Transparency and AUD Billing